 Credits

-BIO 153 Human Anatomy & Physiology II 3
+BIO 153 Human Anatomy & Physiology II 4

-BIO 153L Human Anatomy & Physiology II Laboratory 1

-ENG 111 Introductory Composition 3
+ENG 111 College Reading and Writing 3

 PSYC 111 General Psychology 3

 PT 101 Introduction to Physical Therapy 3

 PT 102 Therapeutic Techniques in Physical Therapy 4

-17
+1 1 3 13 17

+PT 106 Introduction to the Physical Therapy Clinic 1

 SPCH 213 Effective Speaking 3

 ENG 120 Introduction to Literature 3

 MATH 110 Quantitative Literacy or

 MATH 111 Elementary Statistics with Computer

 Applications 3/4

 PT 110 Modalities in Physical Therapy 4

 PT 111 Kinesiology 4

 17-18

 Elective Arts/Humanities: 3

 Elective Social Science: 3

 PT 201 Therapeutic Exercise 4

 PT 202 Human Development and Pathology 3

 PT 210 Physical Therapist Assistant Seminar 4

 17

 PT 211 Clinical Practicum I 4

 PT 212 Clinical Practicum II 4

 PT 213 Clinical Practicum III 4

 12

+T .
+1 C 1'.
+D ' 1 (7 (0

 One requirement for registration or licensure to work as a PTA is graduation from a program of education accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association.
-As with all new physical therapy assistant education programs, this one is not yet accredited.
-Naugatuck Valley Community-Technical College is seeking accreditation by CAPTE.
-The College has submitted a declaration of Intent to Apply for Accreditation, which is the formal application required in the pre-accreditation stage.
-Submission of this document does not assure that the program will be granted candidate for accreditation status, nor does it assure that the program will be granted accreditation.
-The College will follow all CAPTE guidelines and will work diligently to ensure that accreditation is achieved prior to the graduation of the first class.
-Please call the Program Coordinator at 203 596-2157 for an update on the accreditation status.
+The Physical Therapist Assistant (PTA) Program is licensed by Connecticut's Board of Governors for Higher Education.
+Naugatuck Valley Community-Technical College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association, 1111 North Fairfax St., Alexandria, VA 22314, (703) 684-2782.
+This does not assure that the program will be granted accreditation.
+Please call the Program Coordinator at (203) 596-2157 for an update on the accreditation status.
 The program has been licensed by the Connecticut Board of Governors Higher Education.

-\ Students who do not meet the program entrance requirements should select appropriate courses from the Pre-Allied Health Program, an access program that provides courses and guidance to prepare the student for a career in the health field.
+Students who do not meet the program entrance requirements should select appropriate courses from the Pre-Allied Health Program, an access program that provides courses and guidance to prepare the student for a career in the health field.
 (See page 20.)